-- I was born in Southport in 1966.
-I grew up with my brother, sister, Mum and Dad.
+- I grew up with my brother, sister, Mum and Dad.
 Here is a photo of me with my brother and sister.
 I am the one with the cool cowboy hat.

 - When I was young (from about the age of eight) I loved writing poetry.
 I decided that I would be a poet when I grew up.
 My first ever moment of fame came when my poem Jinx’s Shop was published in the local newspaper when I was nine.
 Here it is (click on the image to see a larger version that you can read!).